abhinand5/isolated-sign-language-recognition/README.md

 --fold-num: The OOF fold on which to evaluate the model (required).
---weights-path: The weights (*.h5) of the model to load and evaluate (required). tflite-convert
+--weights-path: The weights (*.h5) of the model to load and evaluate (required).

+### tflite-convert
 This sub-command converts a trained Keras model to TensorFlow Lite format.
-The input model is specified using the --input flag.
-The converted model is saved in the specified --dest-dir or the default model directory specified in the config file.
-The --quantize flag can be used to quantize the model during conversion.
-The --quantize-method flag can be used to specify the quantization method, which can be either "dynamic" or "float16".
+The input model is specified using the `--input flag`.
+The converted model is saved in the specified `--dest-dir` or the default model directory specified in the config file.
+The `--quantize` flag can be used to quantize the model during conversion.
+The `--quantize-method` flag can be used to specify the quantization method, which can be either "dynamic" or "float16".

 Usage: python main.py tflite-convert --input <input_path> [--dest-dir <dest_dir>] [--quantize] [--quantize-method <method>]